ykawase5048/CatDat/CONTRIBUTING.md

 - **No equivalent categories**: Do not add categories that are equivalent or even isomorphic to categories already in the database.
 If the equivalence is non-trivial, mention it in the description of the original category.
 Some exceptions are allowed, since certain properties (such as being skeletal) are not invariant under equivalence.

+- **Special Objects and Morphisms**: For each new category, try to specify its special objects (terminal object, initial object, etc.) in the corresponding table.
+Also try to specify its special morphisms (isomorphisms, monomorphisms, epimorphisms).

 - **Proofs for New Properties**: For every new property, for each existing category, try to find a proof for whether it has this property or not, in case this has not already been deduced automatically.
 Use the property detail page to check unknown categories.

 - **Counterexamples**: Ensure that at least one category does not satisfy any new property that is added.
 If no existing category fits, add a new category that does not have the new property.

 - **Positive Properties**: Do not add negated properties to the database.
 For example, do not add "large" as the negation of "small".
 Instead, add "small" to the list of non-properties for a category.
 As a rule of thumb, every registered property should be satisfied at least by the trivial category.

-- **Proofs for Claims**: Provide proofs for all new claims (properties, non-properties, implications, morphism descriptions).
+- **Proofs for Claims**: Provide proofs for all new claims (properties, non-properties, implications, special morphisms).
 (We are currently working on filling in the existing ones.)

 - **Atomic Implications**: Do not add implications that can be deduced from others.
 For example, do not add "complete => finite products" since it can be deduced from "complete => finitely complete" and "finitely complete => finite products".
 These are deduced automatically.